- Sleeplessness During the First Trimester of Pregnancy

 If you have tried all these different sleeping positions but are not yet comfortable, it might be time to turn to cushions.
 Lie on your side with your legs bent and place a cushion between your knees.
 You can also prop up your tummy with a pillow at the same time and see if that works for you.

 - Place a pillow or cushion behind your back as you sleep on your side.
 This will prevent you from rolling onto your back at any time.

 - If you experience breathing difficulties while trying to sleep, use a pillow placed under your side to raise your chest and ease your breathing.

 - Use a few cushions strategically at various points till you find a position that best suits you.

-- Getting a special wedge pillow or body pillow or sleeping in a semi-reclined position also work for some women.
+- Getting a special wedge pillow or body pillow or sleeping in a semi-reclined position also works for some women.

 Will Lack of Sleep Harm My Baby?

 Sleep problems are quite common during pregnancy and do not cause any harm to the baby.
 However, sleeplessness can prove exhausting and leave you fatigued and drowsy all the time.
-Lack of sleep can lead you to develop problems such as pre-eclampsia or high blood pressure.
-It can also be a harbinger of problems like gestational diabetes and pulmonary hypertension.
+Lack of sleep can also be a harbinger of problems like gestational diabetes.
 Lack of sleep can also have an impact on the duration of labour and the type of delivery you eventually have.
 So, it is important to rest and take short naps whenever you feel tired or overworked during your pregnancy.